AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/README.md

 ### Linear Regression Predictions vs Actual Observations

 Below are two graphs that visually represent the predicted SAT vs actual SAT data in the chart above.
+First, a residual plot is displayed which graphically represents the residual value for each observation.
+While the majority of actual SAT values are within 50 absolute SAT points from their prediction, there are many large outliers.
+However, it is difficult

 ![](https://github.com/AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/blob/main/.gitbook/assets/PredvsActResGraph.png)
 ![](https://github.com/AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/blob/main/.gitbook/assets/PredvsActGraph.png)